Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Implementation Steps

-- Segment the Signal: Divide the signal into overlapping or non-overlapping segments of length \(N\).
+1. Segment the signal into overlapping or non-overlapping segments of length \(N\).

-- Compute the DFT: Calculate the DFT of the windowed segments.
+3. Compute the DTFT or FFT of the windowed segments.

 Applications